 By: Greg Perruzzi

-Unmanned aerial vehicles (UAVs) — drones — have become indispensable for inspecting, surveying, and monitoring sites in the construction industry.
+Unmanned aerial vehicles, or drones, have become indispensable for inspecting, surveying, and monitoring sites in the construction industry.
 Their usage has significantly helped reduce the estimated $160 billion in annual waste on construction sites.
 For instance, drones provide real-time stockpile measurements of building materials, improving measurement accuracy by 61%.

-Moreover, there's growing optimism that drones can help reduce construction worker injuries and fatalities.
-In the U.S., the construction industry, despite representing only 6% of the labor force, accounts for 20% of workplace deaths.
+There's also growing optimism that drones can help reduce construction worker injuries and fatalities.
 With drones, construction companies can conduct surveys and inspections without endangering workers, which would lead to a 55% increase in safety standards.

 - Accidents and property damage: Drone malfunctions, such as collisions with structures or equipment, could cause property damage or even injuries.
-For example, a malfunctioning drone could crash into a building under construction, leading to expensive repairs or worker injuries, resulting in liability claims.
+For example, a malfunctioning drone could crash into a building under construction, leading to expensive repairs or worker injuries that may result in liability claims.

 - Privacy violations: Drones capturing images or videos of individuals without consent can lead to privacy infringement claims.
 In states such as Alabama, strict laws protect individuals from unauthorized drone surveillance.
 Thus, construction companies could face lawsuits or reputational damage.

-- Federal Aviation Administration (FAA) certification: In the U.S., any commercial use of drones, including in construction, requires compliance with FAA regulations.
-Operators must obtain FAA Part 107 certification, which includes passing a knowledge test that covers topics such as airspace regulations, weather, and safety protocols.
+- Federal Aviation Administration (FAA) certification: In the US, any commercial use of drones, including in construction, requires compliance with FAA regulations.
+Operators must obtain FAA Part 107 certification, which includes passing a knowledge test that covers topics such as airspace regulations, weather conditions, and safety protocols.
 This certification is mandatory for legal commercial drone operations and reduces risks by ensuring that drone pilots are knowledgeable and trained.

 Construction companies must ensure that their drone operators are FAA-certified and adhere to all federal and local drone operation guidelines.
 Noncompliance could result in fines, operational delays, or even further liability in the event of an accident.